 Chinatown is one of L.A.'s most popular tourist destinations, located in Downtown L.A. near the city's civic and cultural center.
-Travelers may be confused by the "New Chinatown" mural that marks the neighborhood's Central Plaza, but there's a story behind that.
-L.A.'s first Chinatown was located where Union Station is now.
-In the early 1930s, the old enclave was razed in favor of L.A.'s major train terminal, and in June 1938 a new Chinatown celebrated its grand opening not far from where the original neighborhood stood.
+Travelers may be confused by the "New Chinatown" mural that marks the neighborhood's Central Plaza - LA's first Chinatown was located where Union Station is now.
+In the early 1930s, the old enclave was razed in favor of L.A.'s major train terminal.
+On June 25, 1938, a new Chinatown celebrated its grand opening not far from where the original neighborhood stood.
 New Chinatown became a significant part of both local and national history - it's the first such neighborhood in the U.S. that was actually owned by Chinese residents.

 A Mecca for Food

 After famed chef and Kogi BBQ Truck founder Roy Choi opened a Chego shop in Far East Plaza in May 2013, the neighborhood's reputation for good eats increased enormously.
+(Choi closed Chego in April 2019.)
 In the last several years, other foodie faves have moved into the neighborhood, too.
-Eddie Huang, whose memoir Fresh Off the Boat inspired the TV show of the same name, recently opened Baohaus, also in Far East Plaza.
 In January 2018, David Chang (of Momofuku fame) opened his first West Coast restaurant, Majordomo on Naud Street.

 Chinese American Museum